 Upper Level: Marin's well educated, very affluent population is a good place to hide in plain sight.
 There are those in the drug trade who live among us.
 They blend in as business men and women and as our neighbors.

 Some appear to be very affluent and financially successful.
 They may even own a legitimate business.
 However, their roots are in the drug trade.
 Usually, they are veteran dealers with experience and age.
 They may have been involved in the drug trade as far back as the 70's and 80's, when Cocaine was king and everyone was making money.
 We now see they have moved into the marijuana brokering side of drug deals.
 Far less hands on product than before.
 Many are involved in the currently very lucrative black market of Marijuana.
 Shipments are going throughout the United States.
 We are currently working on several such cases.

 Hand to Hand: Like our neighboring counties around us who are plagued with street level dealing, Marin has it too.
-If you know what you're looking for, you can drive down streets in some areas and communities in Marin and witness hand to hand deals.
-You can see constant vehicle and foot traffic going to a residence or business at all hours of the day and night.
+If you know what you're looking for, you can see constant vehicle and foot traffic going to a residence or business at all hours of the day and night.
 We know, because we see it in the course of our investigations.
-Hands with the money shaking hands with the ones that hold the dope.
 Watching people make quick trips to and from a suspected source.
 We conceal ourselves in the shadows and the background to identify these people to begin our investigation.
 Our goal is to arrest the dealer and work our way up to their supplier and ultimately to the source.